 Bachelor´s degree or equivalent in agriculture, economics, natural resources, human nutrition or other relevant social or natural sciences.

 Field excursions, workshops in class and group work, as well as all written assignments.

-Basis for the evaluation are two written group reports (´client documents´), a written individual paper (´learner document´), an oral presentation and discussion of their individual paper (oral examination), and the students´ overall contribution to the course process.
-The weighting is: group reports 40%, individual report 20%, oral exam 20%, and course contribution 20%.
+Basis for the evaluation are two written group reports (´client documents´), a written individual report (´learner document´), an oral presentation and discussion of their individual report (oral examination), and the student´s overall contribution to the course process.
+The weighting is: Group reports 30%, individual report 40%, oral exam 20%, and course contribution 10%.
 All parts have to be passed.